PlummersSoftwareLLC/Primes/PrimeCOBOL/solution_1/README.md

 ## Considerations

 In COBOL it is common to have globals declared with a fixed size.
 This static declaration is used in this implementation which makes it not faithful.
 In each run of the calculation this static array is filled with ones.
-Setting these one by one is very CPU intensive and slow operation in Cobol.
+Setting these one by one is very CPU intensive and slow operation in COBOL.
 Instead it is much faster to copy memory.
-Son instead of:
+So instead of:

 ```COBOL
             PERFORM VARYING Z